 Colonization began after the American Revolution (1783) when loyalists fled to Canada to remain under the British crown.
 The city adopted its name Sherbrooke in 1818, honoring John Coape Sherbrooke, governor of British North America (1816-1818).
 At the time, the city had only 183 residents.

-The first roads connecting the city to Quebec, Montreal, and New England developed from 1817 onward.
+Indeed, the first roads connecting the city to Quebec, Montreal, and New England developed from 1817 onward.
 The BALC (British American Land Company) began to invest in better roads, bridges, and various buildings.
-This led to the railway reaching here in 1852 and it opened up the city to many new businesses.
+Finally, this led to the railway reaching here in 1852 and it opened up the city to many new businesses.

 With electrification came trams, put into service in 1897.
 The Wellington and King axis became the commercial heart of the rapidly expanding city.

 Since then, Sherbrooke has become a university center with 8 institutions and 40,000 students annually.

 The Sherbrooke Tourist Scavenger Hunt is available now !

 Lachine Scavenger Hunt$45.00 Buy / Acheter